top of page

 specialties

-lindy hop
+lindy hop and jazz roots

 musicality